2022 Crimean Bridge explosion: Ukrainian

-The Russian occupation authorities of the Crimea accused the Ukrainian side.
-The spokeswoman of the Ministry of Foreign Affairs of the Russian Federation, Maria Zakharova, accused the "Kyiv regime" of terrorism, and a deputy of the State Duma, Andrey Gurulyov (United Russia), called on the commander-in-chief to "strongly respond".

-Sergey Aksyonov, the Russian appointed head of Crimea, has indicated that they have enough food and fuel saying: "The situation is manageable – it's unpleasant, but not fatal".
-He also expressed a desire for revenge.

-On 9 October, Putin stated: "There is no doubt.
-This is an act of terrorism aimed at destroying critically important civilian infrastructure… This was devised, carried out and ordered by the Ukrainian special services".

-Kremlin propagandist Vladimir Solovyov urged retaliatory strikes across all Ukraine targeting "bridges, dams, railways, thermal power plants and other infrastructure facilities".

 International

 The foreign minister of Estonia, Urmas Reinsalu, welcomed the explosion and suggested that Ukrainian special forces were behind it, recalling that the Ukrainian authorities had long called the Crimean Bridge a possible target for a strike.

-Member of the European Parliament from Poland, Robert Biedroń (New Left) said: "A balm for the heart, especially since yesterday was Putin's birthday.
+A Polish member of the European Parliament, Robert Biedroń (New Left) described the attack as "a balm for the heart, especially since yesterday was Putin's birthday.
 It's good that Putin received such a gift.
 I hope he gets more.
-Ukrainians are destroying Russia's illegal infrastructure [in the occupied Crimea]".
+Ukrainians are destroying Russia's illegal infrastructure [in the occupied Crimea]."

 Aftermath

 The Ministry of Transport of Russia announced that the ferry service across the Kerch Strait, which operated before the construction of the Crimean bridge, was being re-launched.

 The Crimean Bridge is an important part of the transport connection between Russia and Crimea for the southern theater of operations of the Russo-Ukrainian War.
 The New York Times reported that the damage would create temporary logistical hurdles for Russian military movements, but heavy military equipment could be transported by the railway bridge.

 On 8 October, the Russian foreign ministry published a video showing that the bridge was partially reopened to light vehicles.
 Trucks had to take the ferry, while trains had resumed, according to Russian state media.
-A week later, hundreds of trucks were waiting three–four days to use the ferry.
+A week later, hundreds of trucks were waiting three to four days to use the ferry.

 Putin ordered the security of the bridge to be placed under the control of Russia's Federal Security Service (FSB).
 The Deputy Prime Minister of Russia Marat Khusnullin said that the damaged portions of the bridge would be taken down and repairs were to commence immediately.
 On 9 October divers inspected the bridge structure for any underwater damage.
 The Russian government ordered the repairs to be completed by July 2023.

-The road bridge was fully re-opened on 23 February 2023.
+The road bridge was fully re-opened on 23 February 2023, according to an announcement from Khusnullin.
+On 5 May the deputy prime minister also announced that the rail bridge had been fully reopened.